rakeshkuber/chinna_thevar/README.md

 <strong>CONNECTING INSTANCE WITH PUTTY</STRONG>

-1. Copy the public key and open the putty.
+1. Be handy with .ppk file and open the putty.
 2. Before connecting to instance.
 Import the PPK file in putty.

 ![image](https://user-images.githubusercontent.com/122355244/214504262-66a11957-f0f8-4588-8f0d-0d654c4d4b42.png)